jaguart/Mantha/README.md

 Please note that I do understand that my approach makes it harder to get some of these tweaks back into upstream [Casper](https://github.com/TryGhost/Casper/).

-Some of the Mantha tweaks might be considered bug-fixes - e.g. the addition of ``font-face: inherit;`` so that you can just set your preferred font in one place.
-I have kept Mantha isolated from Casper because when I did query Casper behaviour, my posts were deleted without comment in the Ghost moderated forums.
+Some of the Mantha tweaks might be considered feature-fixes - e.g. the addition of ``font-face: inherit;`` so that you can set your preferred font in one place.
+I have kept Mantha isolated from Casper because when I did query Casper behaviour, my posts were deleted from the Ghost moderated forums.
 Maybe my sense of humour is too whacky for the Ghost team?

 # Mantha Does...